hardyoyo/code4lib2021-workshop/README.md

 Much thanks are owed to the entire [Lando community](https://github.com/sponsors/lando), for their continued support and for sharing such a great tool with the rest of us.

+Thanks to [MySQLtutorial.org](https://www.mysqltutorial.org/about-us/) for use of their sample database in exercise 1.
 ## License

 [MIT](LICENSE)